Withholding tax is an employer’s tax deduction on your gross earnings which are remitted directly to the Canada Revenue Agency.

 For example, if your employer’s main office is in Ontario, but you work from a branch office in Alberta, your employer will use income tax rates in Alberta to calculate your withholding tax.

 If your employment contract requires you to work remotely, meaning you work from home and do not have to go to an actual work office, your employer will withhold income tax based on tax rates in the province where they have their head office.

 It is important to note that if you are an independent contractor, an employer will not withhold income taxes on your earnings; instead, you will pay your income taxes.

-Lastly, you can use form T1213 to request from the CRA a reduction in the amount that your employer deducts from your paycheques.
+Lastly, you can use form T1213 to request the CRA reduce the amount that your employer deducts from your paycheques.